Morocco Basics

 The low season (May to September)

-The temperatures during the summer are normally excessively hot, and they can hit the 40s, but most visitors don’t seem frightened by that because it is during the summer that visitors flock to Morocco in high numbers, and the price for accommodation is normally higher in this season than in other seasons.
+Even though summer temperatures can reach the 40s, most visitors don’t seem to mind because it’s when most tourists visit Morocco, and accommodations are more expensive.
 If you choose to travel to Morocco during this time, please be mindful of the temperatures and bring your sunscreen.
 Also, prepare yourself to drink a lot of water because you will need it.
 In the afternoons, the temperatures can be so high that you will need to find shade or at least be swimming somewhere.

 Shoulder season (April and October)

-The temperatures are bearable at this time of the year, way cooler, and a perfect time to explore the main cities and avoid the crowds during the summer.
+This time of year, with its bearable temperatures and significantly cooler temperatures, is ideal for exploring the main cities and avoiding the summer crowds.
 However, during April, there might be rain showers from time to time, so be sure to bring along your umbrella just in case.
-In April and October, the landscape is normally lush green and crowds are fewer, so it is way more budget-friendly and a perfect time to visit the country, especially if you don’t like crowds.
+In April and October, the landscape is normally lush green, and crowds are fewer, so it is way more budget-friendly and a perfect time to visit the country, especially if you don’t like crowds.

 High season (November to March)

-The temperatures during this season are normally a bit lower, especially at night, when they can go as low as 40 degrees F. It is also a time when a lot of visitors get to visit Morocco, especially those who love skiing.
+The temperatures during this season are normally a bit lower, especially at night, when they can go as low as 40 degrees F. This season also attracts a large number of visitors, particularly those who have a passion for skiing.
 If you did not know you could ski in Morocco, now you know.
-People enjoy themselves skiing in the famous Atlas Mountains, and it is absolutely.
+People absolutely enjoy skiing in the famous Atlas Mountains.

 Rough Budget

-Well, as it is with traveling to any other country, how expensive or cheap it will be will depend on your taste and preferences.
+Well, as with traveling to any other country, how expensive or cheap it will be will depend on your taste and preferences.
 If you love high class, then you will need to spend more, but if you can do average, Morocco is a very cheap country to live in.
 Some backpackers use as little as 5 pounds a day.
 If that’s not cheap, I don’t know what it is.
-And by the way, being cheap does not mean that you will get a dirty shelter, as most people would think.
-You will get a comfortable place and be provided with tasty food that you will not believe you just used less than 5 pounds.
+Most people think cheap means dirty shelter, but it doesn’t.

 However, when it comes to alcohol, electronics, and cars, Morocco is way more expensive than Europe.
 But you will not need to buy an electronic device or a car, will you?
 We will assume that you will be traveling to the country with an average budget, so we will suggest a daily budget of 70 pounds.
 But it will be wise to have some extra cash for an emergency, just in case.

 The cost of accommodation is between 50 and 100 Moroccan dirhams, which is equivalent to 6 and 12 dollars for the lowest class.
 As for the mid-range rooms, they cost 400 to 800 Moroccan dirhams, which is equivalent to around 40 to 85 dollars.
-If you love it luxurious, be prepared to spend more than 1,000 Moroccan dirhams, which is equivalent to around 100 dollars a night.
+If you love it luxuriously, be prepared to spend more than 1,000 Moroccan dirhams, which is equivalent to around $100 a night.

 Food is pretty affordable, and to get soup and sandwiches, you can use between 10 and 30 dirhams (1 and 5 dollars).
 And for the main meal in a place where most locals eat, you will need to use between 70 and 150 Moroccan dirhams, equivalent to 4 and 7 dollars.
 For a meal in a high-class restaurant, be prepared to spend more than 250 Moroccan dirhams (over 28 dollars).

-Transportation in Morocco is quite affordable, and for a long bus ride, you can pay as little as 60 Moroccan Dirham, equivalent to 6 dollars, and for a taxi, you will need to pay up to 300 Dirham (30 dollars and above).
+Transportation in Morocco is quite affordable, and for a long bus ride, you can pay as little as 60 Moroccan dirhams, equivalent to 6 dollars, and for a taxi, you will need to pay up to 300 dirhams (30 dollars and above).

 What to Pack for Morocco

 Well, Morocco doesn’t require you to pack lots of clothes.
-You need long shorts or trousers and some t-shirts, and you will be good to go.
+All you need are long shorts or trousers and a few t-shirts.
 For ladies, be sure to pack modest clothes that can cover up to your knees, or you will find yourself attracting unwanted attention.
 You might want to buy one of the many sarongs available in Morocco as a way of respecting their traditions.
 If you are visiting the country during the summer, you might want to consider packing your sunscreen because the temperatures can reach unbearable levels, and the last thing you want from your trip to Morocco is sunburns.

 Don’t forget to pack some breathable t-shirts for any season, and if you are visiting during the colder seasons, be sure to pack some thicker socks, jackets, and woolly hats.
 Have a small medical kit, especially if you are going to be hiking a lot, because hiking comes with foot blisters.
 An accident can also happen, and a medical kit will be handy at a time like that.
 The medical kit should consist of antibiotics, earplugs, Band-Aids, hand sanitizer, Tylenol, and bandages.
 For the miscellaneous, a universal charger or adapter will be a wise move, as will a water purifier, plastic bags, and zip-lock bags.